Lelouch-Lamperouge-Code-Geass/LeetCode/cplusplus/128_Longest_Consecutive_Sequence.md

 ### Solution one

 We will use HashMap.
 The key thing is to keep track of the sequence length and store that in the boundary points of the sequence.
 For example, as a result, for sequence {1, 2, 3, 4, 5}, map.get(1) and map.get(5) should both return 5.
+And __we should only update the HashMap when we meed a new number__.
+Continue with this example, right now {1, 2, 3, 4, 5} is one sequence we have, if now number 2 comes again, we should ignore it.
+Otherwise we will get left-length of 5 by callgin map.get(1), and some right-length by calling map.get(3).

 Whenever a new element n is inserted into the map, do two things: